wiretap-retro/Super-EGA-120/README.md

 Requires a compatible monitor for 120 column mode, and an era appropriate EGA video card.

 ## Other
-All schematics and software are from PC Magazine September 16, 1986.
+* All schematics and software are from PC Magazine September 16, 1986.
 It appears this was designed to be an end-user project.
 Many companies used these same schematics to market their own EGA feature boards for 120+ column mode.
-For example, I also own a KEA EGAmate-132 that provides for 132-column mode.
+* I also own a KEA EGAmate-132 that provides for 132-column mode.
 I have included a clone of that adapter in this repository.